flatpak/flatpak.github.io/source/developer.html.haml.markdown

       $ flatpak build-finish dictionary --socket=x11 --share=network --command=gnome-dictionary

-  At this point you have successfully built an flatpak and prepared it to be run.
+  At this point you have successfully built a flatpak and prepared it to be run.
 To test the app, you need to export the Dictionary to a repository, add that repository and then install and run the app:

       $ flatpak build-export repo dictionary
       $ flatpak --user remote-add --no-gpg-verify --if-not-exists tutorial-repo repo